 Should we not evaluate masterpieces in the history of art with an informed critical eye?

-Should we not experiment with seeing artworks against the grain—to enjoy them, perhaps, in ways their creators did not intend and might not have approved of?
+Should we not experiment with seeing artworks against the grain — to enjoy them, perhaps, in ways their creators did not intend and might not have approved of?

-Should we not form fresh insights about a seductive and destructive aesthetic and use them in new creative works that shape more expansive, accepting, diverse, generous, inclusive, and egalitarian notions of what is beautiful and erotic, poignant and moving, about human bodies?
+Should we not form fresh insights about a seductive and destructive aesthetic and use them in new creative works that shape more expansive, accepting, diverse, generous, including, and egalitarian notions of what is beautiful and erotic, poignant and moving, about human bodies?

 Yes.
 We should.